skip to Main Content

 While praying together via technology is a wonderful practice for fellowship, it is not a substitute for the corporate prayer of a physically gathered covenant community under authority.
 The “prayers” in Acts 2:42 are one activity within the broader context of a physically unified body.
 To pluck prayer from that context and use it to justify the absence of the other biblical requirements (eldership, physical gathering for the Supper) is to misuse the verse.

-3. The “Apostles’ Teaching” Itself Commands Church Order.
+3. The “Apostles’ Teaching” Itself Commands Assembly Order.

 This is the most critical point.
-The very “apostles’ teaching” to which the early church was devoted includes the commands about church governance found in the epistles.
+The very “apostles’ teaching” to which an early assembly was devoted includes the commands about assembly governance found in the epistles.
 The Apostle Paul, whose teaching is part of this apostolic foundation, explicitly commanded the appointment of elders (Titus 1:5) and gave detailed instructions for worship and order (1 Corinthians 11, 14).
 Therefore, a group that claims to be devoted to the apostles’ teaching but ignores the apostles’ commands regarding eldership is, by definition, not truly devoted to the apostles’ teaching.
 They are selectively obeying only the parts that suit their current practice.

 Final Conclusion: A Call to Loving Obedience